“PCR” Test (results within 48-72 hours or longer)

 Does insurance pay 100% for the test?

-This test is covered 100% via the CARES Act, however, we cannot guarantee that your insurance will follow the CARES Act Federal Guidelines.
-In our claims experience, as of today, insurances have been paying if you meet the above criteria.
+We cannot guarantee that your insurance will pay.
+However, in our claims experience, as of today, insurances have been paying if you meet the above criteria.
 Although, you will be responsible for any uncovered amounts.
 Please provide your medical insurance card(s) to staff.

 If you are getting tested for general screening purposes: full payment of $160 will be due prior to specimen collection.